|

 Abnormal Distribution of Bloodflow in CFIDS vs. Autistic Children".
 I was comparing

+the two populations.
 What is very disturbing is at that meeting,

 and we are talking very high level researchers, I made the statement that if you were an